 Let’s create an assertion that will check if the tested web service responds within a predefined time limit:

-In SoapUI, select GET Request in the Navigator panel and switch to the Assertions page:
+In SoapUI, select GET Request in the Navigator panel and click Add Assertion:

 In the dialog, select the SLA category on the left and then Response SLA on the right, and click Add:

 |Note:||SLA stands for service-level agreement.
 This term typically means the maximum time it takes for an operation to execution.
 Of course, this time should be acceptable for users.|

 After you click Add in the Add Assertion dialog, ReadyAPI displays the dialog box where you can configure assertion parameters.
 This dialog box looks differently for different assertions.
 The image below shows how it looks for the Response SLA assertion.

 1000 milliseconds as the maximum allowed response time for our request.
 Enter

 Now, if the request takes longer than the specified number of milliseconds to complete, the assertion will trigger, and the test will fail.
 If the execution time less than or equal to the specified value, the check will pass.

 You can find the added assertion in the Assertions panel:

 If the request editor has response data, the assertion will be applied immediately.
 This is what we have in our case – we ran the request earlier and have some response by now:

 ReadyAPI will re-apply assertion every time it gets fresher response data.